jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 ![Cumulocity Dashboard]({{ site.baseurl }}/assets/images/cumulocity_deviceID.png)

-After entering mail properties you are ready to learn your device’s signal mesuarement’s via mail over waylay platform !
+After entering the mail properties and starting the task you should be receiving your device’s signal mesuarement’s over mail!